-Assigned permissions are permissions that are explicitly granted or denied to a user, group, or role for a particular server or database object.
-A user, group, or role can have more than one assigned permission.
+Assigned permissions are explicitly granted or denied to a user, group, or role for a particular server or database object.
+A user, group, or role can have more than one permission assigned.
 Effective permissions are the net effect of assigned permissions, permissions inherited from the group or role membership, and covering permissions (SQL Server 2005 and later).